1. Philips MA 90.

 And here is the column again, after the new bracket and lantern were fitted.
-Let's hope that the bracket has been tightened more than its predecessor was!
+Let's hope that the bracket weld is a little tougher than its predecessor was!

-I managed to picture the lantern at sunset - so the clouds created quite an interesting effect.
+I managed to picture the lantern at sunset - the clouds created quite an interesting effect.

 BACK TO DAMAGED/VANDALISED LANTERNS PAGE

 CLICK HERE TO MAKE A MONETARY DONATION